girishji/vimsuggest/README.md

 ## Usage

 When the `addons` option is set to `v:true`, the following commands become available.
 You can use these commands directly or map them to your preferred keys.
-These commands leverage native command completion (`:h :command-completion-custom`) and feel like a natural extension of the editor.

 1. **Fuzzy Find Files**